Diseases & Conditions : Oral Health

 A change in bite and jaw alignment

-The symptoms of gum disease may resemble other conditions or medical problems.
-Consult a dentist or other oral health specialist for a diagnosis.
+The signs and symptoms of gum disease may look like other conditions or medical problems.
+See a dentist or other oral health specialist for a diagnosis.

 What are the different types of periodontal disease?

-The different types of periodontal disease are often classified by the stage the disease has advanced to at the time of evaluation, including:
+The different types of periodontal disease are often classified by the stage the disease including:

 Gingivitis.
-With gingivitis, the mildest form of periodontal disease, the gums are likely to become red, swollen, and tender, causing them to bleed easily during daily cleanings and flossing.
-Treatment by a dentist and proper, consistent care at home help to resolve the problems associated with gingivitis.
+This is the mildest form of periodontal disease.
+The gums are likely to become red, swollen, and tender.
+They may bleed easily during daily cleanings and flossing.
+Treatment by a dentist and proper, consistent care at home helps resolve these problems.

 Mild periodontitis.
 Untreated gingivitis leads to mild periodontitis.
-This stage of gum disease shows evidence of periodontal pockets (gums pulling away from the teeth, causing the crevice between the teeth and gums to deepen) and early loss of bone around the teeth.
-Prompt dental attention is necessary to prevent further erosion of bone and gum damage.
+This stage of gum disease shows evidence of periodontal pockets.
+This is when gums pull away from the teeth, causing the crevice between the teeth and gums to deepen.
+It also causes early loss of bone around the teeth.
+Prompt dental care is needed to prevent further erosion of bone and gum damage.

 Moderate to advanced periodontitis.
 This most advanced stage of gum disease shows significant bone loss, deepening of periodontal pockets, and possibly receding gums surrounding the teeth.
 Teeth may loosen and need to be extracted.